top of page

 Neo Pharaonic 2018

 My debut exhibition Neo Pharaonic was staged in February 2018.
 A documentary was made about it that won some prizes in short film festivals in the US Short Film Festival Circuit.
-Neo Pharaonic featured 24 of my paintings and was staged over 3 days at Artboy Gallery in Prahran (inner city suburb of Melbourne)
+Neo Pharaonic featured 24 of my paintings and was staged over 3 days in Prahran (inner city suburb of Melbourne)

 Adventures In Zoomorphic Idolatry 2023

-in Brunswick East (in Melbourne) 14 paintings including unseen works, as well as talks and screenings of some of my films, made the event popular.
+In July 2023 I staged Adventures In Zoomorphic Idolatry in Brunswick East (in Melbourne).
+14 paintings including unseen works, as well as talks and screenings of some of my films, made the event popular.

 Today

 I have a deep interest in the elements of the soul that I refer to as soul anatomy, most especially as expressed by the Ancient Egyptians.
-I consider myself an amateur Egyptologist and study hieroglyphics to this end, as well as pharaonic and modern Egyptian history (especially the first Egyptian Prime Minister Saad Zaghloul).
+My paintings address this across many works.

 Mikhael-20151227_FIXED.jpg

-The artist out front of the Temple Of King Seti I in Abdju (Abydos), Egypt
+The artist out front of the Temple Of

 SETKON-Logo-Chrome-Purple2.png